-Gabriëlle van Heteren is a consultant at De Vroedt & Thierry, Cornerstone International Group’s member in Amsterdam for Leadership Consulting & Executive Search.
+Gabriëlle van Heteren is a senior consultant at De Vroedt & Thierry, Cornerstone International Group’s member in Amsterdam for Leadership Consulting & Executive Search.

 After completing her pre-university education, Gabriëlle received a grant from Wittenberg University, Springfield Ohio, in the United States.
 She then studied Business Administration at Nyenrode Business University and Business Economics at the Erasmus University in Rotterdam.
 In 2018, she followed an additional Privacy Officer/Data Protection Officer training.

 Gabriëlle held an internship at the Consumer Research department of Albert Heijn (AHOLD Delhaize) and on completion of the Fortis Bank Management Traineeship, she subsequently worked as a Talent Management Officer at Fortis Bank Nederland.
 After the acquisition by ABN AMRO Bank, she worked as an Employability Consultant, Business Manager and HR Business Consultant.
 She has spent the last 10 years as a co-creator, researcher and co-editor of books on top talent, leadership and diversity.

 “In this time of rapid change, talent in the right place is more crucial than ever.
 Making the appropriate match requires a broader view than just looking at what someone has done in the past.
 It entails making a match while keeping the mission, culture and the team of the organization in mind.